gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/additional-info.md

 the Named Operation or View specific to the graph(s) you specified.
 However, this will mean if you try to run it on another graph it will not be available.

-If you do not specify any graph IDs in the add operation.
-This will instead add the Operation/View to the federated store's cache.
+If you do not specify any graph IDs in the add operation, any Named Operations/Views will instead be added to the federated store's cache.
 By doing this anything Named will be resolved before forwarding to sub graphs meaning in essence it is available to all sub graphs.

 !!! example ""
     === "Add to a sub graph"